maxfischer2781/backports.range/backports/range/README.rst

    - Comparing `range` against other types does not throw `TypeError` in python 2.X.

-- Known limitations:

-   - Pickling `range` iterators is not possible at the moment.

 Notice
 ------
 This packages includes parts of the python documentation (http://www.python.org)